iconindicators/appindicators/README.md

 ## Run an Indicator (from Source)

-To run `indicatortest`, in a terminal at the source root:
+To run `indicatortest` in a terminal at the source root:

 ```
     indicator=indicatortest && \